vmwcode2021windows/all-the-ways-to-windows-server/classic-approach/README.md

 1. Based on the tagging strategy, the compute for the server will be chosen
 1. Based on tagging, the network for the server will be used
 1. The account will be pre-created in Active Directory
-1. The server will be provisioned in vCenter
+1. The server will be provisioned in vCenter and join Active Directory
 1. An account will be added to the local admin group with a vRO workflow
 1. The attached disk will be intialized/formatted with an ABX action
 1. Notepad++ will be installed on the server with a vRO workflow

-## Components
-In this section, we'll elaborate a bit more on some of the components.

-#### Cloud Template
+## Cloud Template
 The cloud template consists of three objects:
 * Cloud.vSphere.Machine
 * Cloud.vSphere.Network